Tajato/churn-analysis/readme.md

     FROM customers
     GROUP BY contract;
 ```
     They are 3 contract types in the dataset.
 Month-to-month, one year and two year.
-Customers with a month-to-month contract has a churn rate of 42.7%, customers with a one year contract have a churn rae of 11.2%, customers with a two year contract have a churn rate of 2.8%.
+Customers with a month-to-month contract has a churn rate of 42.7%, customers with a one year contract have a churn rate of 11.2%, customers with a two year contract have a churn rate of 2.8%.
 Based on these numbers, customers with a longer contract are less likely to churn.
 Customers with a month-to-month contract are more likely to churn.
 I recommend to create marketing campaigns that targetted at customers who have a month-to-month contract and encourage them to sign longer contracts.
 Provide incentives to encourage them to sign longer contracts.
 Additionally, for future references, for new customers, I would encourage them to sign longer contract before signing on.
 ---
 - How does monthly charges affect churn rate?
 ```SQL